openstack/monasca-agent/docs/Agent.md

 ```
 sudo monasca-setup --username KEYSTONE_USERNAME --password KEYSTONE_PASSWORD --project_name KEYSTONE_PROJECT_NAME --keystone_url http://URL_OF_KEYSTONE_API:35357/v3
 ```
+It is also possible to skip most detection plugins in monasca-setup with the `--system_only` flag.
+You can then come back later and run individual detection plugins without additional arguments, for example `monasca-setup -d mysql`.
+This allows a base install to setup the agent and required credentials then later easily add additional services and monitoring.

 ### Explanation of primary monasca-setup command-line parameters:
 All parameters require a '--' before the parameter such as '--verbose'.
 Run `monasca-setup --help` for a full listing of options.